LESA-RPI/LESA_OccupancyUnit/README.md

 ```

 ## How to use
-Due to the summer team's incompetence, in order to use this project you must create the following workspace `C:\STM\workspace\BLE_MeshLightingPRFNode\...`, and copy this entire repository into the aforementioned workspace
+In order to use this project you must download this entire repository and open the '.project' file in the STM32CubeIDE folder:

 | <img src="https://github.com/IAmiku/LESA_OccupancyUnit/assets/28797384/7b4293d4-111c-4e78-a1c0-8d8e865e68df" width="450" /> | <img src="https://github.com/IAmiku/LESA_OccupancyUnit/assets/28797384/2f35a595-6f8a-4ca5-84a6-371e19c2acde" width="450" /> |